ifarfan/k3s-on-raspberrypi/README.md

 1. Unmount + eject SD card, pop it in a Raspberry-pi and boot

+1. Repeat the previous 4 steps on each SDs per RPi available

 1. On first boot, login as `pi` and use `raspberry` as default password
    ```
    $> ssh pi@192.168.136.23